 Euler’s homogeneity equation can be written (e.g. Reid et al., 1990)

 Here, (x,y,z) is the position at which the total field anomaly is ∆T, arising from a source at position (x0,y0,z0). si is the ‘structural index’ (SI), a measure of the rate of fall-off of the field with distance, which therefore reflects the source geometry (Thompson, 1982).
 An SI of 3 corresponds to a point source (dipole), 2 is appropriate for extended line sources, such as pipes and cylinders, a value of 1 for a step, thin dike or sill edge, and values of 0.5 and 0 have been chosen for faults and other contacts.
-If N is set to zero, the right-hand side of should be replaced by a constant, which depends on the amplitude of the contrast in magnetization, and the strike and dip of the contact (Reid et al., 1990).
+If si is set to zero, the right-hand side of should be replaced by a constant, which depends on the amplitude of the contrast in magnetization, and the strike and dip of the contact (Reid et al., 1990).

-Euler deconvolution (which is not strictly a deconvolution) has proved itself particularly useful in a regional context, when grids or profiles of data can be inverted systematically for source parameters and the background field (or the constant on the right-hand side of when N=0).
+Euler deconvolution (which is not strictly a deconvolution) has proved itself particularly useful in a regional context, when grids or profiles of data can be inverted systematically for source parameters and the background field (or the constant on the right-hand side of when si = 0).
 As shows, the method requires derivatives of ∆T, which are usually calculated in the wave number domain.
 These are treated as data (along with the SI) in an inversion for the source positions and background field (or right-hand side constant).
 Obtaining useful solutions depends on careful choice of the window size (i.e. how many adjacent points are included in a single least-squares type inversion).
 Each window produces a set of source parameters, and only those with standard deviations below a specified threshold are retained.
 Even these often plot as quasi-linear features (‘strings of pearls’), i.e. the solutions tend to be defocused.
 This may be partly because a region often includes sources represented by more than one SI, and attempts have been made to develop a multiple source approach.
+Alternatively, it is possible to focus the solutions and determine appropriate structural indices, based on methods that apply similarity transforms to Euler’s equation (e.g. Gerovska et al. 2010).
 Other approaches include methods of determining automatically, or also solving for, SI, e.g. wavelet-based methods for estimating degree of homogeneity (Sailhac et al., 2000).
-The usual methods of damping and generalized inverses are useful in improving the performance of the method and interpretation of the results (e.g. Neil et al., 1991; Mushayandebvu et al., 2004), but damping tends to bias depth estimates.
+The usual methods of damping and generalized inverses are useful in improving the performance of the method and interpretation of the results (e.g. Whaler et al., 1991; Mushayandebvu et al., 2004), but damping tends to bias depth estimates.

 Several authors have pointed out that Euler deconvolution can be applied to any homogeneous field or function.
 This includes the horizontal gradient or analytic signal of a field that is itself homogeneous, e.g. the magnetic field, or its Hilbert transform; the appropriate SI for the horizontal gradient or analytic signal is then one larger than that of the original field source.
 The advantage of deconvolving the analytic signal rather than the magnetic field itself is that its calculation effectively removes the background field.